japila-books/apache-spark-internals/docs/storage/BlockManagerMasterEndpoint.md

   blockIds: Array[BlockId])
 ----

-When received, BlockManagerMasterEndpoint replies with the <<getLocationsMultipleBlockIds, getLocationsMultipleBlockIds>> for the given xref:storage:BlockId.adoc[].
+When received, BlockManagerMasterEndpoint replies with the <<getLocationsMultipleBlockIds, getLocationsMultipleBlockIds>> for the given storage:BlockId.md[].

-Posted when xref:BlockManagerMaster.adoc#getLocations[`BlockManagerMaster` requests the block locations for multiple blocks].
+Posted when BlockManagerMaster.md#getLocations[`BlockManagerMaster` requests the block locations for multiple blocks].

 === [[GetPeers]] GetPeers